Miracle DIY Homemade Stain Remover Recipe

 They didn’t look great, but they weren’t that bad either.

-As the season went on, the stains from grass and dirt (and black bean burrito dinners after the games) was more than even I could take.
+As the season went on, the stains from grass and dirt (and black bean burrito dinners after the games) were more than even I could take.
 I knew I wasn’t going to go the harsh chemical stain removal route, but most of the natural stain remover options I’d tried had failed to even fade the grass stain.

 I looked online again and read about a mom who took her daughter’s softball pants to the car wash after every game.